Hope's Legacy Equine Rescue

 Since 2008, Hope’s Legacy Equine Rescue has been rescuing, rehabilitating, and re-homing equines in Virginia.

 Founded by Executive Director Maya Proulx, Hope’s Legacy is an all-breed rescue that takes in equines from animal control seizures and owner surrenders.
-Since the pandemic started, more than 80 percent of our rescues have come from owners who physically or financially could no longer keep their animals.
-Our intake is growing at 30 percent or more every year, with 150 equines expected in 2024.
+Roughly half of our intakes come from law enforcement cases and the other half come to us from owner surrenders from owners who are no longer able to care for their horses due to health issues or financial hardship.

 In 2017, Hope’s Legacy purchased 172 acres of farmland southwest of Charlottesville, VA.
 Now called Castle Rock Farm, we are actively building out this property to be a permanent resource for at-risk equines and their owners.

-Plans include building an eight-stall intake barn (currently in progress!), a riding ring (2024), an 18-stall main barn (2025), and 40 acres of additional pasture.
+In 2024 we completed an 8-stall Intake Barn designed specifically to care for horses in critical condition, riding ring (2026), 18-stall main barn (2027), and 40 acres of additional pasture.
 We currently have 33 acres fenced.

 Our goal is to find wonderful, loving new homes for all our equines.
 However, those who are too old, sick, or in need of special care, are granted sanctuary and will spend the rest of their days at Hope’s Legacy Equine Rescue.